All Episodes

 It bubbled up.

-And just as this guy's support is, this guy didn't need anybody to out there plugging for him.
+And just as this guy's support is, this guy didn't need anybody out there plugging for him.

-So they're they're panicking up there.
+So they're panicking up there.

 Now, let's go back here.

-And our businessman will have both immediate and permanent benefits to our economy.
+The billions of dollars this bill will place in the hands of the consumer and our businessman will have both immediate and permanent benefits to our economy.

 Every dollar released from taxation that is spent or invested will help create a new job and a new salary.